Screening location include Battery and Central parks, and Meerendal Wine Estate

-Skate, SUP, scoot and picnic – you can do a lot against the awesome backdrop of Table Mountain in the Battery Park development space.
+Skate, SUP, scoot and picnic, you can do a lot in Battery Park at the V&A Waterfront – and all of it against the awesome backdrop of Table Mountain.
+Also, it's wheelchair-friendly.
 “There’s no use creating a blank space and leaving it there.
 It’s all about activating it by making activities available for people to enjoy there,” says David Green, V&A Waterfront CEO.

-Battery Park is Cape Town's newest urban park that connects the Waterfront to the city through a series of scenic pedestrian routes, recreation and retail activities.
-It’s a green space that forms part of the Canal District of the V&A Waterfront.
-It's open to the public – there's no entry fee to access the area – and here's what you can expect.
+Battery Park connects the V&A Waterfront to the city through a series of scenic pedestrian routes, recreation and retail activities.
+It’s a green space that forms part of the Canal District, and there's no entry fee to access the area.

-STAND-UP PADDLING AND OTHER WATERSPORTS IN THE CANALS
+1. STAND-UP PADDLING AND WATERSPORTS IN THE CANALS

-Grab your friends and spend the day stand-up paddling along the canal.
-A range of watersport activities are available, ranging from SUP to kayaking and swimming.
-In addition, you could also catch a water taxi between the Cape Town International Convention Centre and the V&A Waterfront.
+Spend the day stand-up paddling along the canal.
+A range of watersport activities are available, from SUP-ing to kayaking and swimming.
+You could also catch a water taxi between the Cape Town International Convention Centre and the V&A Waterfront.

 Grab a coffee nearby and start your scenic run or walk along the pedestrian paths.
 Or, hop on a bike and explore the area from a different perspective.
-The basketball court invites you to enjoy an after-work game, and can double up as a soccer field, too.
-You can experience open-air sunset and sunrise free yoga.
+The basketball court is great for an after-work game and can double up as a soccer field, too.
+You can also take part in open-air sunset and sunrise free yoga.

 With plenty of fynbos gardens and benches, the park is the perfect place for a picnic.
-You can enjoy exquisite views across the V&A Waterfront and the surrounding city streets.
-Or watch water activities and gaze at Signal Hill as you wander along the water's edge.
+The views across the V&A Waterfront and the surrounding city streets are remarkable.
+In fact, it's a good place for the avid observer – you can watch water activities and gaze at Signal Hill as you wander along the water's edge.

 The ruins of the historic Amsterdam Battery have been retained in Battery Park as a new heritage site.
 You can learn more from the heritage storyboards.

-Stop by for something to eat and drink from a selection of eateries tempting you with the likes of freshly brewed coffee and chocolate croissants.
+Stop by for something to eat and drink from a selection of eateries that offer a range of fare such as freshly brewed coffee and chocolate croissants.
 Browse (or just window shop) a range of niche companies, showrooms and specialist stores.

 From the three-storey restaurant built on braaied chicken to the Muizenbergers invading Kloof Street.
 Curious?
 Unlock fresh experiences among our special selection of new restaurants in Cape Town.